DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 This is true.
 It is also why this argument is worth making.

-The studios that ship are not better designers.
-They have made a structural choice — that the brand the founder bought is the brand the founder gets, in the place the founder’s customers actually meet it.
+Shipping isn’t a mark of better taste.
+It is a structural choice — that the brand the founder approved is the brand her customers meet, in the place they actually meet it.
 The choice has costs.
-It limits the volume of work the studio can take on.
-It requires the designer to be also a developer, with the discipline of both.
+It limits how much work I can take on.
+It asks the designer to be the developer too, with the discipline of both.
 It compresses the engagement into one pair of hands.

 A brand identity that exists only in Figma is a description of a brand.
 A brand identity that exists in the browser is the brand.